nicklockwood/GLView/README.md

 The GLView library is modular.
 If you don't want to render 3D models you can omit the Models classes and the rest of the library will still work.
 If you aren't interested in loading and displaying images and just want a basic OpenGL context set up for you, you can omit the Images and Models classes.

-Supported iOS & SDK Versions
+Supported OS & SDK Versions
 -----------------------------

-* Supported build target - iOS 6.0 (Xcode 4.5.1, Apple LLVM compiler 4.1)
+* Supported build target - iOS 6.0 / Mac OS 10.8 (Xcode 4.5.2, Apple LLVM compiler 4.1)
-* Earliest supported deployment target - iOS 5.0
+* Earliest supported deployment target - iOS 5.0 / Mac OS 10.7
-* Earliest compatible deployment target - iOS 4.3
+* Earliest compatible deployment target - iOS 4.3 / Mac OS 10.6

 NOTE: 'Supported' means that the library has been tested with this version.
 'Compatible' means that the library should work on this iOS version (i.e. it doesn't rely on any unavailable SDK features) but is no longer being tested for compatibility and may require tweaking or bug fixes to run correctly.